Updated · Jun 07, 2023

 Which is quite understandable.

 Influencers are popular.
-They are admired.
+People admire them.
 They earn money by promoting their lifestyle.
-They are the heart of many marketing strategies.
+Marketers adore them.

 Doesn’t that sound like the dream life?